 EMPOWERING YOUNG PEOPLE INTO WORSHIP – Part 1

-Note - this is the myfishbites article found on Musicademy.co.uk
+This is the myfishbites article found on musicademy.co.uk

 So.
 You’ve worked hard with your band to improve your musicianship, teamwork and Biblical theology of worship.
 You’re all set.
 But then comes the moment you’ve dreaded.
 Yep, it’s the 13 year-old who always wants to play your guitar after church every week, driving your Fulltone overdrive to wig-blasting levels towards your elders.
 This mysterious teen speaks to you this week, rather than the usual mumbled grunt.
 They’ve made a decision.
 They want to play in the worship band (they’ve been having lessons with their Uncle Bob).
 Your mouth drops as a new reality dawns.
 You’re going to have to work with… Teenagers.
 (Cue scary music).

 Our heart must be to see young people trained, empowered and supported.
 Not only are they the church of tomorrow, they are the church of today.
 We need to encourage them and let them unleash their energy and passion for Jesus to freshen our worship.
 Most of the time, we don’t need to inspire them to take up an instrument or vocals (although they are watching you as you play and lead!), but we do need to stand alongside them, train them – and yes, learn from them.

 “But hang on!” you cry, “I’m no youth worker… What do I do?
 Do I call for the youth worker, even though he’s tone deaf and thinks a bridge is something you drive over?!”
 Nope – although building a rapport with the youth workers will help!
 Let’s kick off with 4 starting tips…